ozmago/JPEGX/README.md

 ## Concept

 - NFT owners can 'write options' on their NFTs
-- Option callers can purchase the options, at a given strike price, for given premium
+- Option callers can purchase the options, at a given strike price, for a given premium
 - The option expires at a given time
 - Our options are european, cash settled
 - If the option expires 'in-the-money', the sequence goes as follows: